-The Tallahassee Turkey Trot consists of four races all run on Thanksgiving morning.
+The 2022 Tallahassee Turkey Trot consists of four races run on Thanksgiving morning:

-The Turkey Gobbler 1 mile race – It starts everything off at 8:00 a.m. sharp.
-Like all the other races it starts and finishes on Esplanade Way but slightly closer to Shumard Oaks Blvd.
-The course runs a big rectangle and here are no hills.
+- The Turkey Gobbler 1 mile race – It starts everything off at 8:00 a.m. sharp.
+Like the other races it starts and finishes on Esplanade Way but slightly closer to Shumard Oaks Blvd.
+The course runs a big rectangle and there are no hills.

-The Turkey Trot 5K (3.1 miles) – The 5K, the 10K and the 15K all start at 8:30 a.m. sharp.
+- The Turkey Trot 5K (3.1 miles) – The 5K starts on Esplanade at 8:30 a.m. sharp.
 There is a hill on this course, but overall it is a very fast course.
 It is also the biggest race.
 The course is primarily a loop on Grove Park Drive around Central Park Lake and finishes on Esplanade Way near the start.

-The Turkey Trot 10K (6.2 miles) As stated above, this race starts at the same place (Esplanade Way) and time (8:30 a.m.) as the 5K.
+- The Turkey Trot 10K (6.2 miles) – The 10K race starts at the same place (Esplanade Way) and time (8:30 a.m.) as the 5K.
 It runs the same route as the 5K and the 15K for the first two miles.
 Runners may change races any time during those first 2 miles as long as they are careful to run the entire race and do not knock anyone down.

-Where can I pick up my race packets?
+Where can I pick up my race number and shirt?

-The courses are USATF certified thanks to the good work of Bill McGuire.
-The races will begin on Esplanade Way between Merchants Row and Shumard Oaks Boulevard.
-Runners are chipped timed so you can relax about crossing the start time.
-All races except the 1 mile race share the same start and finish line.
-However, the 5K will split from the 10K and 15K on Grove Park just past the water tables and the 2 mile mark.
-The 10K and 15K will split at a new place this year on School House Road at Terrebone Dr. The 10K runners take a left on Terrebone, while the 15K runners go straight on School House Road until it becomes Biltmore.
+The race courses are USATF certified thanks to the good work of Bill McGuire.
+The races will begin on Esplanade Way between Merchants Row and Shumard Oaks Blvd.
+Runners are chip timed so you can relax about crossing the start line.
+All races except the 1-mile race share the same start and finish line.
+However, the 5K will split from the 10K and 15K on Grove Park Drive just past the water tables and the 2-mile mark.
+The 10K and 15K will split at School House Road at Terrebonne Drive.
+The 10K runners take a left on Terrebonne, while the 15K runners go straight on School House Road until it becomes Biltmore Avenue.

 This year the race will again use a timing chip, including a timing mat at the starting and finishing lines and out on the course.
-This will enable us to record your net time and allow you to relax some about where you line up.
+This will enable us to record your net time and allow you to relax some about where you line up to start the race.
 The chip is on the back of your race bib number, so please leave it there and pin your number to the FRONT of your shirt or shorts.
 Numbers pinned to your back may not Do not fold your number.
 Our goal is to be able to score the race quickly and accurately.
 If you are running the 10K or the 15K races you also must cross the extra mats for those races to be scored in them.
 There will be volunteers at the finish line to direct you.